Vishmitashetty/MovieBrowse/README.md

 3. Repository: Using this appraoch we can seemlessly integrate Dependency Injection for Unit test cases.
 4. XcConfig: To manage configuration accross various environment ie: Dev, SIT, UAT etc.
 5. CoreDataStack: Defined managedObject, persistence container and other core data configuration.
+6. Logging: Implemented os logs in network and offline db layer.

 ## Modules